polestar/lighthouse-aggregator/README.md

 ## Example

-1. run the command `lighthouse-groupie https://www.google.se -t -c 3 > aggregate.json`
+1. run the command `lighthouse-aggregator https://www.google.se -t -c 3 -o aggregate.json`
 2. read the result `cat aggregate.json`

 > All values are in ms.